 "The AAEP needs to be known as the welfare advocates on the international scene, to be a central resource for projects, funding, and supplies," said Dr. Merriam.

 He suggested the association could support equitarian internships and student scholarships as well as encourage partner support for supplies and funding.
 The AAEP Foundation has already financially sponsored some of these projects.

 Dr. Joseph J. Bertone, professor of equine medicine at Western University of Health Sciences, said the AAEP should list information about upcoming volunteer trips, with contact information and any religious affiliations.

 Outgoing AAEP President Harry G. Werner and Dr. Nathaniel A. White, incoming president, said they supported the idea of the AAEP coordinating such efforts.
 Dr. White said it was a logical initiative the association could help with; however, the association would first have to investigate the amount of resources it would require.

 Dr. Werner said equine welfare is at the heart of the AAEP's strategic planning, and now the association is expanding its conscious vision and definition of what equine welfare is.

 "We're going into an area that can use our intrusion, and there's a lot of ground breaking here that has already been done," Dr. Werner said.

-See additional AAEP coverage on page 265.
+See additional AAEP coverage here.